Hokkaido International Balloon Festival in Kamishihoro, Japan

 Who Organizes the Festival?

-The festival is organized by Hokkaido Balloon Festival Organizing Committee and regional tourism organizations in cooperation with Tokachi-area municipalities.
+The festival is organized by 北海道バルーンフェスティバル組織委員会 or Hokkaido Balloon Festival Organizing Committee.
 Support also comes from aviation and sports organizations involved in balloon competition management and safety.

-What Makes This Balloon Festival Unique in Japan
+What Makes the Kamishihoro International Balloon Festival Unique in Japan?

 See Also: